A Step-by-Step Guide to Calculating Zakat in Singapore

 Conclusion

 Calculating Zakat is an important practice for Muslims living in Singapore.
 By following the steps outlined above, you can ensure that you fulfill your Zakat obligation in a proper and meaningful way.
-Remember, Zakat is not only a financial obligation but also a spiritual act of charity and compassion towards those in need.
+If you need additional assistance to calculate your Zakat, do contact me at my number and I'll be happy to help you calculate your Zakat obligations, insyaAllah.